kerempeker/G-ne-Takip---Solar-Tracker-System-with-Arduino/README.md

 -If the Solar Panel (with storage component) is connected to the A5 analog pin, which I added in one part in the code, it can be seen how much energy is in the solar system with an LED screen to be added to the system.
 -Changes can be made in the body design for the more effective operation of LDR sensors.
 --------------------------------------------------
 Okuduğunuz için çok teşekkür ederim.
-Herhangi bir sorunuzda iletişime geçmek için e-mail adresim: kerempeker2@gmail.com.
-Ayrıca Nasıl Geliştirilebilir? bölümü için önerileriniz benim için çok kıymetli.
+Başka sorularınız varsa, lütfen benimle iletişime geçmekten çekinmeyin.
+Ayrıca Nasıl Geliştirilebilir? bölümü başta olmak üzere önerileriniz benim için çok kıymetli.

 Thank you very much for reading.
 Should you have any further questions, please do not hesitate to contact me.
 Also, your suggestions are very valuable to me specially on How Can It Be Improved? section and other sections.